RDIL/cakebot.club/docs/privacy.md

 When you file a support ticket, it is publicized while open.
 It does include your Discord username and tag so we can get back to you.
 All tickets are kept after being closed.

-> Tickets can be deleted upon request from the author.
+> Tickets can be deleted upon request to a team member from the author.

+## Error Logging

+If an error within our code triggers while you are executing a command, we will capture your Discord username, ID, and discriminator.

+This data is stored by [Sentry](https://sentry.io).

 ## Change